 Anyone who is making kombucha tea usually has more than enough to share.
 Ask around, or check for fermenting groups in your area.
-When you find a good source, ask for a scoby and at least ½ cup starter tea, enough to make your first quart batch.
-When you are ready, let us help you make your first batch of delicious kombucha, with our complete instructions and helpful how-to video on How to Make Kombucha Tea.
+When you find a good source, ask for a scoby and at least 1/2 cup starter tea, enough to make your first quart-sized batch.
+When you are ready, let us help you make your first batch of delicious kombucha, with our step-by-step instructions and helpful how-to video on How to Make Kombucha Tea.

 Grow a Scoby from Kombucha Tea

 Many grocery stores now carry bottled kombucha tea.
-Growing a scoby from a bottle of raw kombucha is relatively simple.
+If you are up for a little experimenting and have a lot of patience, growing your own scoby from a bottle of raw kombucha is another option.
+It is relatively simple, just follow the instructions below.

 Instructions for Growing a Kombucha Scoby